DeonPoncini/zephyr/README.md

 Usage
 -----
+* Bitproxy: Represent a bitfield with array like access
 * CExport: Helpers to convert namespaces for C code
 * ConditionVariable: Pass data between threads with locking
 * cstring: Helper functions to convert between std::string and c strings